Convex co-compact actions of relatively hyperbolic groups: Some notations and definitions

 The proof of (2) is similar. \end{proof}

 This observation has the following consequence.

 \begin{observation} Suppose $\Omega \subset \Pb(\Rb^d)$ is a properly convex domain.
-Then the set of properly embedded simplices is closed in the local Hausdorff topology. \end{observation}
+Then the set of properly embedded simplices in $\Omega$ of dimension at least two is closed in the local Hausdorff topology. \end{observation}

-\begin{proof} Suppose $S_n \subset \Omega$ is a sequence of properly embedded simplices and $S_n$ converges to $S$ in the local Hausdorff topology.
+\begin{proof} Suppose $S_n \subset \Omega$ is a sequence of properly embedded simplices of dimension at least two and $S_n$ converges to $S$ in the local Hausdorff topology.
 We claim that $S$ is also a properly embedded simplex.
-By passing to a sequence we can suppose that $\dim S_n = p-1$ for all $n$.
+By passing to a sequence we can suppose that $\dim S_n = p-1 \geq 2$ for all $n$.

-Let $V_n = \Spanset S_n$, then $S_n = [V_n] \cap \Omega$.
+Let $V_n = \Spanset S_n$, then $S_n = \Pb(V_n) \cap \Omega$.
 By passing to a subsequence we can suppose that

 exists in $\Gr_{p}(\Rb^d)$.
-Then Observation~\ref{obs:slice_convergence} part (2) implies that $S = [V] \cap \Omega$.
+Then Observation~\ref{obs:slice_convergence} part (2) implies that $S = \Pb(V) \cap \Omega$.
 Next let $v_1^{(n)}, \dots, v_p^{(n)}$ be the vertices of $S_n$.
 Then

 By passing to a subsequence we can suppose that $v_1^{(n)}, \dots, v_p^{(n)}$ converge to $v_1,\dots, v_p$.
 Then Observation~\ref{obs:slice_convergence} part (1) and Equation~\eqref{eq:S_n_vertices} imply that